Washington Small Estate Affidavit Form

-A Washington Small Estate Affidavit offers itself as a quick process for retrieving the property of a blood relative that recently passed away (who is also known as the “decedent”).
+The Washington Small Estate Affidavit is a means of retrieving the property of a blood relative that passed away (a person known as the “decedent”).
 The form is used to receive the decedent’s personal property from any party who is either a) holding the personal property, or b) indebted to them.
-The estate as a whole cannot be valued in excess of $100,000 in order to use the method of estate resolution.
-Further, state law requires that the affidavit may only be executed after the decedent has passed for a minimum of at least forty (40) days.
+The estate as a whole cannot be valued in excess of $100,000 in order to use the form as a means of estate resolution.
+Furthermore, WA law requires that the affidavit may only be executed after the decedent has passed for a minimum of at least forty (40) days.

 Laws: RCW 11.62.010